Estadio Tomás Adolfo Ducó: Jorge Newbery

 The first field of C.A.
 Huracán was land on Arenas Street that belonged to the Municipality of Buenos Aires.
 The club rented that land from 1911 to 1913, when the Municipal authorities forced the club to leave and establish in another place.
 In 1914 Huracán moved to Chiclana Avenue, near to San Lorenzo de Almagro's home on La Plata Avenue.
 Playing its home games there, Huracán won its first Primera División titles in 1921 and 1922.
 One year later, Huracán left that home.

 In August 1924, the club rented land on the corner of Amancio Alcorta and Luna in Parque Patricios.
 The venue, inaugurated in a match v Colón de Santa Fe, had a capacity for 12,000 people and was named after Argentine aviator Jorge Newbery, from whose balloon the club had taken inspiration for its badge.
-Newbery would also a usual collaborator of the club and even honorary president.
+Newbery was also a usual collaborator of the club and even honorary president.
 Huracán played its home games there when the club won the 1925 and 1928 league titles.
 By the mid-1930s, the stadium had increased its capacity to near 40,000.

 The stadium also had a concrete race track for motorcycle racing and track cycling.
 Competitions were held during the 1920s and 1930s.

 In April 1939, the club acquired the land – at a cost of $ 700,000 – to remodel the stadium.
 The National Government granted C.A.
 Huracán a loan to build its new home venue.